chaowss/ivo-service-agreement-viewer/README.md

 Launches the test runner in interactive watch mode.

+Tests included are generated, and will fail, they are just there as an example.

 ### `npm run build`

 Builds the app for production to the `build` folder.